awesome-panel/awesome-panel-extensions/README.md

 The purpose of this repository is to **make it easy for Panel developers to create custom Panel extensions**.

-Panel Extensions enables javascript developers to wrap an awesome javascript plotting library like [ECharts](https://echarts.apache.org/en/index.html) and give Python develops access to use it in Panel.
+Panel Extensions enables developers to compose existing Panel components into new reusable components or wrap an awesome javascript plotting library like [ECharts](https://echarts.apache.org/en/index.html) into a reusable Panel component.

 In order to facilitate this, this repo contains